open-component-model/ocm/hack/migrate.md

 `--script <migration script>` migrate a project using the OCM library.

 Optionally, package paths can be added as additional arguments to the command line.
-Note that by default, if package paths are not specified, the complete current working directory is migrated, which might include `.git`, `.vscode` or any other subfolders you have there.
+Note that by default, if package paths are not specified, the complete current working directory is migrated, which might include `.git`, `.vscode` or any other sub-folders you have there.

 If you want to run the script on `macOS`, make sure you are using it with GNU `sed`.